isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==

+= 1.6 =
+Compatibility with PHP 7.1 and WooCommerce 3.0.
+Accessing attribute data directly was causing some PHP notices in PHP 7.1.

 = 1.5.4 =
 Fix - Remove 'Product' from the attribute label which was caused by a change in WooCommerce 3.0.